Bob Thomas Equestrian Center

 The Bob Thomas Equestrian Center is an equestrian center located on the Florida State Fairgrounds in East Lake-Orient Park, Florida.

-The center "includes exercise grounds, warm-up rings, two show rings, and a grand prix ring."
-In addition, the center has a "9,000 square foot indoor pavilion" that "can accommodate exhibitor banquet and festival seating overlooking the show rings, all in a climate-controlled environment."
-There's also 471 permanent stalls in five barns, plus plenty of parking and a full-service restaurant.
+A new center was opened in December 2003 at a cost of $1.5 million, replacing a previous outdoor arena.
+The facility encompasses 52000 sqft, of which 9000 sqft is an indoor pavilion.
+A 2004 article in The Tampa Tribune considered the arena to have safety advantages resulting from its roof preventing the arena ground from being too wet or too dry.
+As constructed, five barns onsite contained 471 stalls.

 Bob Thomas and his friend Olin Mott raised the money to build the facility.